Sugar-Free Coconut Macaroon Recipe

 - Separate 2 eggs to get 2 egg whites.
 (Save the yolks for something else or discard.)

-- Add egg whites, Greek yogurt, and vanilla to the dry mixture and blend together with a spoon until the ingredients are well-combined.
+- Add egg whites, plain Greek yogurt, and vanilla to the dry mixture and blend together with a spoon until the ingredients are well-combined.

 - Scoop out dough one tablespoon at a time and form into a round ball, then place on the baking sheet about 2 inches apart.
 (I used a metal tablespoon, which worked well.)